lf-data/dataviz-imdb/README.md

 # Dataviz IMDB

-My colleges and me created a interactive visualization for an university project to show:
+My colleges and me created an interactive visualization for an university project to show:

 - Trend of the average IMDb score and its inter-quartile range for movies from 1960 to 2020, grouped for the country of production.
 - For each geographical area, the year with the highest average IMDb score has been identified through a red point.